-- A physical exam.
-A physical exam may reveal enlarged lymph nodes in your groin and an enlarged testicle on the affected side; both may be tender to the touch.
-Your doctor also may do a rectal examination to check for prostate enlargement or tenderness.
+Your doctor is likely to start with a physical exam to check for enlarged lymph nodes in your groin and an enlarged testicle on the affected side.
+Your doctor may also do a rectal examination to check for prostate enlargement or tenderness.

-- Urinalysis.
-A sample of your urine, collected either at home first thing in the morning or at your doctor's office, is analyzed in a lab for abnormalities in appearance, concentration or content.
+- Urine test.
+A sample of your urine is analyzed for abnormalities in appearance, concentration or content.

-- Ultrasound imaging.
-This test, which uses high-frequency sound waves to create precise images of structures inside your body, may be used to rule out twisting of the spermatic cord (testicular torsion).
-Ultrasound with color Doppler can determine if the blood flow to your testicle is reduced or increased, which helps confirm the diagnosis of orchitis.
+- Ultrasound.
+This imaging test may be used to rule out testicular torsion.
+Ultrasound with color Doppler can determine if the blood flow to your testicles is lower than normal — indicating torsion — or higher than normal, which helps confirm the diagnosis of orchitis.

 You Are ...
 The Campaign for Mayo Clinic